PoojaYadav-103/Voice_AI_Project/README.md

-# 🎙️ Real-Time Voice AI System – SniperThink Task
+# 🎙️ Voice AI .
+Let's Talk

 A complete, from-scratch, real-time bidirectional voice conversation system in the browser.
 No LiveKit, no Pipecat, no Retell – every layer built explicitly.